 - 1. Giddens, Anthony (2006): Sociology.
 Cambridge: Malden, Polity Press, ISBN 0-7456-3379-X 978-0-7456-3379-4 - 2.
 Andorka Rudolf (1996): Demographic changes and their main characteristics from 1960 to our days.
 In: Demography of contemporary Hungarian society.
 Boulder/Colorado, Highland Lakes/N.J.
 Social Science Monographs, Atlantic Research and Publications, pp.21-36.
-ISBN 9780880333580

-3. Berger, Peter L. - Luckmann, Thomas (1966): The Social Construction of Reality.
+ISBN 9780880333580 3.
+Berger, Peter L. - Luckmann, Thomas (1966): The Social Construction of Reality.
 A Treatise, in the Sociology of Knowledge.
-Anchor Books, New York, ISBN 978-0385058988
+Anchor Books, New York, ISBN 978-0385058988 Recommended literature:

-Recommended literature:

 - 1. Andorka Rudolf (2003): Bevezetés a szociológiába.
 Osiris Kiadó, Budapest, ISBN 963 389 402 6 - 2.
 Giddens, Anthony (2009): The consequences of modernity.
 Cambridge: Malden, Polity Press, ISBN 978-0-7456-0923-2 - 3.
 Giddens, Anthony (2013): A strukturáció elmélete.
 Replika 24. évf.
 82.sz.
 (2013) p.11-24.

-Required competencies and competency elements that this subject contributes to and helps to develop a) Knowledge

-- Can interpret the socio-culturally embedded nature of children's development and preschool education, and the effect of this on the pedagogical process. - Can show awareness of basic knowledge about family and child protection and is well-informed about how to give first aid. - Can show awareness of the professional, ethical and legal rules and regulations of the preschool teacher profession, its socially approved norms and the characteristics and effects of communication belonging to this job description. - Are familiar with the digital tools of knowledge acquisition, ICT-techniques, and problem solving methods in their specific field.
+Required competencies and competency elements that this subject contributes to and helps to develop a) Knowledge Can interpret the socio-culturally embedded nature of children's development and preschool education, and the effect of this on the pedagogical process.
+Can show awareness of basic knowledge about family and child protection and is well-informed about how to give first aid.
+Can show awareness of the professional, ethical and legal rules and regulations of the preschool teacher profession, its socially approved norms and the characteristics and effects of communication belonging to this job description. b) Capabilities Adapt their pedagogical, psychological, sociological and methodological expertise as well as a holistic approach to preschool education with consideration to the characteristics of the child and the child's age group.
+Know and understand the professional, ethical, and legal documents regulating preschool education, and can apply the relevant passages in their everyday work. c) Attitude Their personality should be free from prejudice, and characterised by tolerance, social sensitivity, and helping attitude.
+They have an inclusive and multicultural approach, seek to preserve the cultural identity and support children's integration into their community.
+Show openness to learning about and applying the latest results of educational theory at home and worldwide, methodological innovations, as well as the latest information and communications technologies. d) Autonomy and Responsibility As a reflective preschool teacher and autonomous personality, they are conscious leaders of their own professional development.
+Can responsibly establish and maintain professional co-operations.
+Besides their professional preschool responsibilities, they also assume responsibility for the mission of their own institution, and the protection of the internationally acclaimed values of Hungarian preschool education.
+Responsible for course: Dr. Elekes Györgyi, college associate professor, PhD Other teacher involved in course: Dr. Elekes Györgyi, college associate professor, PhD

-b) Capabilities

-- Adapt their pedagogical, psychological, sociological and methodological expertise as well as a holistic approach to preschool education with consideration to the characteristics of the child and the child's age group. - Know and understand the professional, ethical, and legal documents regulating preschool education, and can apply the relevant passages in their everyday work. - Possess knowledge of effective electronic information search, information processing, information research, information transmission; and can use electronic resources.

-c) Attitude

-- Their personality should be free from prejudice, and characterised by tolerance, social sensitivity, and helping attitude.
-He should have an inclusive and multicultural approach, seek to preserve the cultural identity and support children's integration into their community. - Show openness to learning about and applying the latest results of educational theory at home and worldwide, methodological innovations, as well as the latest information and communications technologies. - Make decisions in electronic communication with the careful consideration of legal, ethical and other relevant norms.

-d) Autonomy and Responsibility

-• As a reflective preschool teacher and autonomous personality, they are conscious leaders of their own professional development.

-- Can responsibly establish and maintain professional co-operations. - Besides their professional preschool responsibilities, they also assume responsibility for the mission of their own institution, and the protection of the internationally acclaimed values of Hungarian preschool education. - Have a conscious, critical, self-reflective, and innovative attitude towards the development of digital culture.

-Responsible for course: Dr. Elekes Györgyi, college associate professor, PhD

-Other teacher involved in course: